Illegal firearm trade in the Philippines: International shipment

-Filipino guns have been smuggled and used in the United States of America and Japan, mostly in the hands of gangs.
+Filipino guns have been smuggled and used in the United States and Japan, mostly in the hands of gangs.
 The most common ones sold are homemade Colt .45s and assault rifles.

-One infamous case occurred on November 29, 2019, when Yakuza leader Keiichi Furukawa of the Yamaguchi-gumi was gunned down by a splinter Kobe group with an M653P rifle.
-The gun was tracked down by Japanese police to the Philippines.
+One infamous case occurred on November 29, 2019, when Yakuza leader Keiichi Furukawa of the Yamaguchi-gumi was gunned down by a splinter Kobe group with an M653P rifle, a weapon that originated from the Philippines.